 Apple iPhones are tremendously known and preferred over Android due to their attractive design and premium branding. iPhone users are afforded with many features which usual android users only dream about.
 You get software updates very quickly, better security, excellent performance with iPhones to begin with.
 They might be a bit pricey than the android ones, but they’re worth every single penny spent.

 The audio quality you get along with the iPhones is like a cherry on the top of the cake.
 This is one of those qualities which make it stand out the rest.
 When your iPhone speakers stop working aptly, it pretty much doesn’t feel like an iPhone anymore.

 The common issues you may face with iPhone speakers are that music may stop playing, you can’t make calls using the speakers, the notification sound you get while receiving an email or a text message may go away, or the sound quality may degrade over time.
-You must have noticed that your iPhone uses its speaker extensively.
+You must have noticed that the speaker on your iPhone is used extensively.

 These problems might kill the whole aura or feel your iPhone claim to leave you with.
 We’ve dug deep and laid down some of these problems and their proposed solutions you usually strike head off.
 There are times when your iPhone gives in and you are left vulnerable.
 We will help you figure out the reasons behind these problems and how you can fix these problems for good.